nunomourinho/forensicVmAutopsyUserManual/docs/user/getting_started.rst

    \FloatBarrier

-Autopsy ForensicVM Client Plugin: A Comprehensive Interface Guide
+Autopsy :term:`ForensicVM Client Plugin`: A Comprehensive Interface Guide
 ---------------------------------------------------------------

-The Autopsy ForensicVM Client Plugin serves as a pivotal hub for forensic analysts.
+The Autopsy :term:`ForensicVM Client Plugin` serves as a pivotal hub for forensic analysts.
 This interface is designed for interactive engagement with forensic images, subsequently allowing users to transform these images into a forensic virtual machine (ForensicVM).
-Here's a breakdown of its primary functionalities on the Autopsy ForensicVM Client Plugin main interface:
+Here's a breakdown of its primary functionalities on the Autopsy :term:`ForensicVM Client Plugin` main interface:

 .. raw:: latex